The Best Easy Gluten-Free Sugar Cookie Bar Recipe

 A modest amount of brown sugar creates the classic flavor without sending calories sky-high.

-Greek yogurt + cottage cheese add volume and protein
+Greek yogurt and cottage cheese add volume and protein

 Almond flour keeps them gluten free